kstenschke/doShell/README.md

 ### Communication from browser to runtime system

-For communication from web browsers back to the runtime sytem, the doShell runtime system in parallel to the shell for script execution, launches another shell thread which listens to a local network port and stores incoming data for further processing.
+For communication from web browsers back to the runtime sytem, the system clipboard is used. doShell has some built-in commands for manipulation and file-import and - export of text from/to the clipboard.
-Web browsers than can send-out data to the open port, via HTTP POST invoked by JavaScript run from the browser's devConsole.

 ## Runtime macros